SamuelChua/Wifi-Cam/README.md

 - Controlling the USB Webcam

 Arduino
-- Will send Arduino list of angles
+- Will send Arduino list of angles via serial communication from Python to Arduino

 Master
 - Master Program to control the GNURadio, Arduino and Webcam